Bitovo

 Bitovo (Битово) is a small village located in the region of Porece in the municipality of Makedonski Brod, North Macedonia.
 It used to be part of the former municipality of Samokov.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village had a total of 10 houses, excluding bachelors (mucerred).

 According to the 2002 census, the village had a total of 63 inhabitants.
 Ethnic groups in the village include: